keviniest/keviniest/README.md

 - 👋 Hi, I’m @keviniest
 - 👀 I’m interested in ...
 Cheese eating
 - 🌱 I’m currently learning ...
-Java
+Java, but mostly minecraft and subnautica strategies
 - 💞️ I’m looking to collaborate on ...
 Minecraft stuff
 - 📫 How to reach me ...
 Keviniest#9805